How to See the Sunrise at Borobudur from Yogyakarta

 Sunrise at Borobudur

-I was surprised that there were only a handful of other people there as I remembered sunrise at Angkor Wat was packed with tourists.
-Perhaps this would be a more civilized affair.
+I’m surprised that there are only a handful of other people there.
+Sunrise at Angkor Wat was jam packed with tourists.
+Perhaps this will be a more civilized affair.

 Borobudur was abandoned for many years before the Dutch began to tackle restoration in the early 20th century.
 In 1973, a massive Unesco-sponsored restoration project began and in 1991 Borobudur was finally declared a World Heritage Site.

-Once inside the grounds of the temple, I was on my own.
+Once inside the grounds of the temple, I’m on my own.

-I splashed the beam of light across the temple structure in search of what I’d seen in the pictures of Borobudur, the giant bell-shaped stone structures.
-Nada.
+I splash the beam of light across the temple structure in search of what I’ve seen in the pictures of Borobudur, the giant bell-shaped stone structures.

 Hmmm, where could they be?

-Complicating matters, I didn’t see any other people either so there was no one to follow.
+Complicating matters, I don’t see any other people either so there is no one to follow.

 Sunrise at Borobudur Java Indonesia